 #5 Pricing Policy

 If you’re looking for a freebie, you’ll only find it on Wix.
-To use Squarespace you have to pay.
-In terms of functionality and freedom of customization, you have better chances to create an exceptional website on Squarespace (while on Wix you can’t even switch templates ).
+In terms of functionality and freedom of customization, you have better chances to create an exceptional website with Squarespace.
 Again, the choice will depend on your needs and your budget.
-If high prices don’t bother you (as well as a bit clumsy admin panel) – opt for Squarespace.
-But if you still don’t know whether or not you need a website, or you just want to try your webmastering skills – Wix is the best option for you.
+If you still don’t know whether or not you need a website, or you just want to try your webmastering skills – Wix is the best option for you.
 It lets you play around as long as you need to see if it fits your needs.